vietnam

 Meeting People in Hanoi

 Online dating is your best friend for meeting new people up in Hanoi as long as you use the appropriate websites/apps.
-Read my article Top Dating Apps and Websites in Vietnam.
+Read my article Top Dating Apps and Websites in Asia.

 Tinder and Bumble: These popular apps work well in the city with younger people, whether they are Vietnamese or foreign.